adameisler/BailBloc-Challenge/README.md

 # Team Participation

 To register your team project, submit a [GitHub Issue](https://github.com/BLIP-CLBF) with the following information:
-• The name of your project and your team name;
+• The name of your project and your team name; <br/>
-• The names of your team members including the GitHub username of at least one member;
+• The names of your team members including the GitHub username of at least one member;<br/>
 • The URL of the GitHub repository where your project will be developed and submitted;
-•

 # Criteria and Judging